-- Always read and understand the manual before installing and commissioning the stove. - 2.
-Always ensure the stove is installed in accordance with local regulations. - 3.
-Always ensure that the stove is correctly installed and positioned as described under POSITIONING AND INSTALLATION on page 6, and that the immediate area is kept clear. - 4.
-Always check for damage before using the stove.
+- 1. ALWAYS read and understand the manual before installing and commissioning the stove. - 2.
+ALWAYS ensure the stove is installed in accordance with local regulations. - 3.
+ALWAYS ensure that the stove is correctly installed and positioned as described under POSITIONING AND INSTALLATION on page 6, and that the immediate area is kept clear. - ALWAYS check for damage before using the stove.
 Check for breakage of parts and any other condition that may affect the stoves performance.
 Any damage should be properly repaired or the part replaced.
 If in doubt, DO NOT use the stove.
 Consult your local dealer. - 5.
-Always keep children and visitors at a safe distance from the stove. - 6.
-Never direct any kind of liquid on to the stove, particularly when it is hot. - 7.
-Never use petrol or other flammable liquids for fire starting. - 8.
-Never use the stove to incinerate materials other than recommended fuels. - Never carry out any modifications to this product.
+ALWAYS keep children and visitors at a safe distance from the stove. - 6.
+NEVER direct any kind of liquid on to the stove, particularly when it is hot. - 7.
+NEVER use petrol or other flammable liquids for fire starting. - 8.
+NEVER use the stove to incinerate materials other than recommended fuel. - 9.
+NEVER carry out any modifications to this product.
 If experiencing difficulty of any kind consult your local dealer. - 10.
 The installation of the stove and chimney MUST comply with all National, European and local building regulations.
 It is the responsibility of the owner and the installer to ensure that the installation complies. - 11.
 All rooms where a stove is situated must have a non-motorised air vent.
-Refer to details contained in the Building Regulations.
+Refer to details contained in the Building Regulations. - 12.
+ALWAYS keep the door closed except when re-fuelling.